Of Commerce, Counsel & the Coin

 Amsterdam to London

 By the close of the eighteenth century the Dutch Republic had run out of plausible buyers for its own debt.
-The Fourth Anglo-Dutch War finished what mismanagement had begun; the VOC was wound up; the Bank of Amsterdam, once the most trusted issuer in Europe, was discovered to have been lending quietly to the state it pretended to discipline.
-The merchant families took the obvious step.
-They sailed their capital across the Channel to a city which possessed three things Amsterdam no longer did: a navy, a new central bank, and an unembarrassed appetite for sovereign debt.
+The Fourth Anglo-Dutch War finished what mismanagement had begun; the VOC, first of the great chartered leviathans, was wound up; and the Bank of Amsterdam, once the most trusted issuer in Europe, was discovered to have been lending, without disclosure, to the very state it pretended to discipline.
+The merchant families took the obvious step and sailed their capital across the Channel to a city which possessed three things Amsterdam no longer did: a navy, a new central bank, and an unembarrassed appetite for sovereign debt.
 The change of host was, in the records, hardly more than a change of address.

 1944